 The decision rendered by the Kentucky Court of Appeals in Barone v.
-Perkins,11 as it touches upon business entity law and specifically the rule of limited liability, may well and likely is dicta; that said, it is dangerous dicta and has for that reason been expressly overruled.
+Perkins,6 as it touches upon business entity law and specifically the rule of limited liability, may well and likely is dicta; that said, it is dangerous dicta and has for that reason been expressly overruled.

 The facts of the Barone v.
-Perkins decision are relatively straightforward.
-Frank and Christine Barone retained Glen Perkins Custom Homes, LLC ("Perkins LLC") to build a personal residence.12 Glen Perkins built the home, but after closing the Barone's became dissatisfied with the home's workmanship and construction.13 In response, they sued Glen Perkins and Edward Hacker, the other member of Perkins, LLC,, asserting claims in tort, breach of contract, and violation of applicable building codes.14 The defendants moved for summary judgment shortly after filing their answer.15 Defendants supported their motion by affidavits asserting that, inter alia, neither of the named defendants had been involved with the various alleged deficiencies in the home and that they could not, as a matter of law, be held liable for those alleged deficiencies.16 The plaintiffs objected to the motion for summary judgment, noting that no discovery had yet taken place.
-However, they submitted no affidavits or affirmative evidence in opposition to the defendants' motions for summary judgment.17 The court granted summary judgment, holding that based upon the affidavits submitted, neither defendant had been involved in the alleged tortious conduct and therefore could not be personally liable.18 The plaintiff appealed.19
+Perkins decision are relatively Frank and Christine Barone retained Glen Perkins straightforward.
+Custom Homes, LLC to build a personal residence.
+The home was built, but after closing the Perkins' identified a number of defects in the property.
+In response, they filed suit against Glenn Perkins and Edward Hacker, asserting claims for tort and breach of contract such as violation of applicable building codes.7 Shortly after filing their answer, the defendants moved for summary judgment, which motion was supported by affidavits attesting, inter alia, that neither of the named defendants had been involved with the various alleged deficiencies in the home and on that basis they could not, as a matter of law, be held liable for those alleged deficiencies.
+Barone objected to the motion for summary judgment, noting that no discovery had yet taken place, but submitted no affidavits or affirmative evidence in opposition to the motions filed.
+The court granted summary judgment, holding that based upon the affidavits submitted, neither Defendant had been involved in the alleged tortious